 Cambridge

 The barn has space to work on large pieces of scenery, but is only equipped with a small selection of hand tools.
 Electricity is available if you want to take your own power tools.
-The barn can get cold, so it advisable to wrap up well and take a hot drink with you, especially in winter.
+The barn can get super cold in winter, so it advisable to wrap up well if visiting.
+The barn does have a kettle and microwave for the preparation of hot drinks and food, but that is all.